Shingu: Secret of the Stellar Wars: Story

 The setting is in a fictional seaside town called Tenmo in the Kanagawa Prefecture.
 In the year 2070, an alien invasion of Tokyo is repelled by a mysterious giant being which is almost a monster in itself.
-This battle is witnessed by Subaru Muryou and his grandfather who comment about it and watch it as if this is nothing to be surprised or shocked about, even though everyone else seems panicked.
-Later, a middle schooler named Murata Hajime witnesses Muryou and a student council member, Kyouichi Moriguchi, fighting each other with some sort of super psychic powers.
-This causes a series of events which brings Hajime to the stunning discovery that almost everyone in his school seems to know about the giant that defeated the alien invasion over Tokyo.
-Further to his shock is that it seems everyone in the older part of Tenmo, the town he moved to a few years ago, holds this strange secret and in fact a deeper one, and has been holding it for many years.

-The secret is that many of the leading families of the older part of the town have been using their powers and the power of the giant, called "Shingu", to protect Earth for centuries.
-As Hajime learns this, it comes as something of a shock to him that all of the current members of the middle school student council are actually the guardians of this secret and of Shingu itself for this current generation.
+This battle is witnessed by Subaru Muryou and his grandfather who comments about it and watches it as if this is nothing to be surprised or shocked about, even though everyone else seems panicked.
+Later, a middle schooler named Murata Hajime, whose family had moved to Tenmo a few years ago, witnesses Muryou and a member of his school's student council, Kyouichi Moriguchi, fighting each other with some sort of super psychic powers.
+This causes a series of events which reveals to Hajime some stunning secrets about Tenmo, one being that almost everyone in his school seems to know about the giant that defeated the alien invasion over Tokyo.
+Further to his shock is that it seems everyone in the older part of Tenmo holds this strange secret and in fact a deeper one, and has been holding it for many years: led by the leading families of the older part of the town, they have been protecting Earth for centuries, using the leading families' powers and the power of the giant, called "Shingu".
+As Hajime learns this, it comes as something of a shock to him that all the current members of the middle school student council are actually the guardians of this secret and of Shingu itself for this current generation.
 This includes Student Vice President Nayuta Moriyama, who, as it turns out, guards one of the biggest parts of the secret of Shingu.
 While all of these discoveries are a huge enough shock to him, Hajime also discovers that many of the town's other residents are in fact intergalactic diplomats.
 The more he learns and the closer his friendship with Muryou, Nayuta and the other members of the student council becomes, the deeper he is drawn into this secret.
-Especially as his friendship with Nayuta and Muryou grows deeper, Hajime slowly begins to realize he has a very large role to play in the future of both Shingu and Earth's protection.
+Especially as his friendship with Nayuta and Muryou grows deeper, Hajime slowly realizes he has a very large role to play in the future of both Shingu and Earth's protection.